Codecademy/docs/content/general/concepts/what-is-the-prototype-pattern/what-is-the-prototype-pattern.md

 - 'learn-java'
 - 'paths/computer-science'
 ---
-The _prototype pattern_ adds cloning functionality to an objects class.
+The _prototype pattern_ adds cloning functionality to an object's class.
 After the instantiation an initial object, the prototype removes the need for the `new` keyword in creating subsequent objects at run time.
 New objects are created using the property values of a pre-existing object.

 There are two types of copying associated with the prototype pattern.
 They are:
 - Shallow Copy (copies the immediate property values)